beilmanmich/datasci_projects/readme.md

 I scraped the entire English Wikipedia to determine its <a href="https://github.com/beilmanmich/datasci_projects/blob/master/MapReduce/top_100_words.py">most frequently used words</a>.
 I then collected <a href="https://github.com/beilmanmich/datasci_projects/blob/master/MapReduce/linkstats.py">link statistics</a> (mean, standard deviations, percentiles) for the unique links on each page, and <a href="https://github.com/beilmanmich/datasci_projects/blob/master/MapReduce/double_link_stats.py">found the top linked concepts</a> by examining doublelinks.

-Distributed computing is ideal for these types of tasks, as they allow
+Distributed computing is ideal for these types of tasks, as they allow for the distributed processing of large data sets across clusters of computers using simple programming models.
+Hadoop grew out of an open-source search engine called Nutch, developed by Doug Cutting and Mike Cafarella.
+Back in the early days of the Internet, the pair wanted to invent a way to return web search results faster by distributing data and calculations across different computers so multiple tasks could be executed at the same time.

 _TOOLS USED_: Hadoop/HDFS, MapReduce, MRJob, XML, BeutifulSoup, Custom Builty XML Parser, Google Cloud Platform, AWS